 Collision Coverage for Older Cars; Yay or Nay?

-However, you may want to hold onto your collision coverage if you’re on the road a lot.
+However, you may want to hold onto your collision insurance if you’re on the road a lot.
 Drivers experience a fender bender on average every 165,000 miles.
 If driving makes up a huge part of your routine, then it might be worth keeping.

-We Perform Affordable Collision Repairs
+We Perform Affordable Vehicle Repairs in Lynnwood

 We perform a multitude of services pertaining to collision repairs, including auto paint touchups.
 Bring your car to Absolute Auto Body for any collision-related work.
 We do repairs regardless of our clients’ coverage type.
-Collision coverage for older cars might be a good decision for your budget.